nmdickson/GCfit/docs/source/usage.rst

 fitting runs and for visualizing the best-fitting models.

 All fitting functions return their corresponding figure, and multiple plots can be "stacked" onto one another.
-See (TODO link viz api) for more information, and a list of all possible plots.
+See the source API for each to find more information, and a list of all possible plots.

 .. code-block:: python